-- 2.1 Overview and Scrutiny Committee is asked, subject to any recommendations it wishes to make to Cabinet, to RESOLVE that the report be noted. - 2.2 Cabinet is asked to RESOLVE that: - (1) It be NOTED that: - (i) The savings achieved in year total £1.010m be noted. - (ii) That it be noted that the yearend position for the financial year 2014/15 is to increase the Council's General Fund balance by £63k - (iii) The increase in the general fund balance from £1.869m to £1.932m at the end of 2014/15 be noted. - (iv) The closure of the Housing Revenue Account as a result of the successful stock transfer to Gloucester City Homes be noted.
-(Paragraph 8.11 details proposed transfers to earmarked reserves for HRA balances). - (v) That it be noted that the Council has been required to make a deficit payment to the Gloucestershire Business Rates Pool as a result of losses at Tewkesbury Borough Council, as detailed in Section 7.
+2.1 Overview and Scrutiny Committee is asked, subject to any recommendations it wishes to make to Cabinet, to RESOLVE that the report be noted.

+2.2 Cabinet is asked to RESOLVE that:

+- (1) It be NOTED that: - (i) The savings achieved in year total £1.010m. - (ii) That the year end position for the financial year 2014/15 is to increase the Council's General Fund balance by £63k - (iii) The increase in the general fund balance from £1.869m to £1.932m at the end of 2014/15. - (iv) The closure of the Housing Revenue Account as a result of the successful stock transfer to Gloucester City Homes be noted.
+(Paragraph 8.11 details proposed transfers to earmarked reserves for HRA balances). - (v) The Council has been required to make a deficit payment to the Gloucestershire Business Rates Pool as a result of losses at Tewkesbury Borough Council, as detailed in Section 7.